radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 * **EnableGlobalWriteForwarding**: bool: Specifies whether to enable this DB cluster to forward write operations to the primary cluster of a global cluster (Aurora global database).
 By default, write operations are not allowed on Aurora DB clusters that are secondary clusters in an Aurora global database.
 * **EnableHttpEndpoint**: bool: A value that indicates whether to enable the HTTP endpoint for DB cluster.
 By default, the HTTP endpoint is disabled.
 * **EnableIAMDatabaseAuthentication**: bool: A value that indicates whether to enable mapping of AWS Identity and Access Management (IAM) accounts to database accounts.
 By default, mapping is disabled.
+* **EnableLocalWriteForwarding**: bool: Specifies whether read replicas can forward write operations to the writer DB instance in the DB cluster.
+By default, write operations aren't allowed on reader DB instances.
 * **Endpoint**: [Endpoint](#endpoint) (ReadOnly)
 * **Engine**: string: The name of the database engine to be used for this DB cluster.
 Valid Values: aurora (for MySQL 5.6-compatible Aurora), aurora-mysql (for MySQL 5.7-compatible Aurora), and aurora-postgresql
 * **EngineLifecycleSupport**: string: The life cycle type of the DB cluster.
 You can use this setting to enroll your DB cluster into Amazon RDS Extended Support.